 CLOCK HOURS Clock hours are provided for our LID Days, ALIF Days as well as our staff meeting.
-It is your responsibility to sign in for all of these meetings in order for you to receive credit for the time that will go toward your clock hours for the year.
+It is your responsibility to sign in for all of these meetings and complete the evaluation in Frontline in order for you to receive credit for the time that will go toward your clock hours for the year.